IntegralCollective/CDS-study-group/docs/cds/module_3.md

 # Module 3: Knowledge Integration & Context Engine

+Module 3 aggregates data from other modules, other subsystems, and external datasets in order to determine the conditions that surround an issue and potentially constrain enaction of an issue's scenarios.

 ## Inputs
 **Structured Issue View**
 from Module 2

-**Evidence Submission**
+**Evidence in Support of Scenarios**
 from Module 1

+**Ecological Data**
-**Ecological Metrics and risks Signals** from FRS
+from FRS

+**Resource Availability**
+from COS

+**Labor Availability**
-**Capacity, Labor Windows, Resource Availability** from COS
+from COS

+**Fairness Constraints**
-**Fairness constraints and weighting context** from ITC
+from ITC

 **Historical decision and rationale log**

+**Relevant External Datasets**

 ## Outputs
 **Context Model**

-with consolodated queryable indicators
-Context Score Vector**
+Organized packet of information containing: resource requirements and resource availability, labor requirements and labor availability, ecological conditions, fairness considerations, historical precedent, and evidence in support of scenarios.

 ## Functionality

-Make sense of the environmental, resource and labour capacity required to accomplish a project.
+**Evidence Indexing**
+An organized catalog of evidence is created.

+**Context Extraction**
+Ecological, resource, labor, and fairness inputs are pulled from the appropriate subsystem.

+**Historical Matching**
+Similar previous cases are identified and matched to a current case.

+**Dependency Mapping**
+Required resources external to node identified.

+**Context Score Vector**
-computes a Context Score Vector (Ecological, resource, labor, social/fariness indicators), that is used in Modules 4-6 to test proposals against
+The Context Score Vector is a quantification of ecological, resource, labor, and fairness conditions identified in the Context Model.

-## New Additions/ Comments
+Modules 4-6 test proposals against this.

 ## Open Questions
 How is a codebase intented to automatically display and make meaning from any kind of ecological metric data?
 Any different ecological region/system would need different ways to display it, and its data would be in different forms.
 Are we assuming AI can display any data type?

 How is the ecological data integrated with the resource availability, capacity/ labour data in a meaningful way?
-In order to search for the right resources/ gain insight on the labour specialization needed I imagine OAD would need to be involved.
+In order to search for the right resources / gain insight on the labour specialization needed, I imagine OAD would need to be involved.

+The OAD is said to be involved in module 3 on page 24 of the white paper, but it is left out of the pseduocode.
+Is this a mistake?

-Is the Historical Data and rationale sourced from previous instances of this node, or from outside cases where these projects were done.
+Is the Historical Data and rationale sourced from previous instances of this node (perhaps from module 7?), or from outside cases where these projects were done.

+Shouldn't the context score vector be considered an output?
+Or, is it technically part of the Context Model?
+Or, is it merely symbolic and not actually involved in a module?

+What exactly does "dependency mapping" mean?